Exercise Physiology Under The National Disability Insurance Scheme (NDIS)

 Self Managed

 Self managed funding allows the participant, or a nominated representative such as a family member, to take responsibility for organising services and paying providers directly.
 This option offers the greatest level of flexibility when choosing service providers but does require participants or their families to manage invoices, payments, and service coordination themselves.
-At Revolv Health, we currently support Plan Managed and Self Managed NDIS participants.

 How NDIS Exercise Physiology Works